eldesh/sha3_sml/Readme.md

 ✔ empty input is supported
 ✔ byte oriented input is supported
-✗ bit oriented input is unsupported
+✔ bit oriented input is supported

 ## Environments